Architect Cover Letter Examples and Templates (Expert Tips)

 Ask for an interview

-Your architect cover letter closing statement is as important as your opening statement.
+Your closing statement is as important as your opening statement.
 This is where you emphasize why you are the most suitable candidate for the job and formally request an interview.
-In addition, mention the value your position will add to the architecture firm.
+In addition, mention the value your position will add to the organization.

-This is the last thing to add, where you close your cover letter officially.
-Your closing remarks should be simple and focused on thanking the hiring manager for considering your application.
+This is the last thing to add when you officially close your letter, your closing remarks should be simple and focused on thanking the hiring manager for considering your application.
 You can then add “Best regards”, “Kind regards”, “Yours sincerely”, or any other synonym.

 Postscript (optional)